Sexual health exams for vulvas, vaginas, uteri, fallopian tubes and ovaries

 The results of your exam and infection tests will be kept in your file.
 We recommend scheduling a follow up appointment for 8 weeks after the test was performed to review your results.

 If you have a cervix and have been sexually active (including oral and digital sex), BC Cancer Agency recommends that you should start having PAP tests at age 25.
 You should continue with PAP testing every 3 years (or as advised by your healthcare professional) until age 69.
-Please note, PAP tests are a cervical screen tool not a diagnostic test for sexually transmitted infections.
+Please note, PAP tests are a cervical screening tool not a diagnostic test for sexually transmitted infections.

 Full infection screening